 1/4 cup chickpea water

 8 sage leaves

 Wash the quinoa grains and rinse.
 Bring the quinoa and 1¾ cups of water to boil and reduce to simmer for 15-20 minutes until the water is absorbed.
 Take the saucepan off the heat and let sit with the lid on for 5 minutes.
 Fluff the grains with a fork and allow cool.

 Preheat oven to 180’C/350’F/Gas Mark 4.
 On a medium heat in a large frypan, sauté the finely chopped onions until translucent.
 Add the celery, sweet potato and parsnip, and continue to cook until the celery is translucent.
 Add the garlic and continue to cook for a minute.
 Take off the heat, and mix in tamari, sage and sumac.
 Roughly chop the walnuts and add to the mixture.
 Slightly mash the chickpeas.
-Combine the vegetable nut mixture with quinoa, mashed chickpeas and milled chia seeds and chickpea water together, and stir into the savoury mixture.
+Combine the vegetable nut mixture with quinoa, mashed chickpeas and stir to combine.
+Mix milled chia seeds and chickpea water together, and stir into the savoury mixture.
 Season with Himalayan salt and ground black pepper.
 Spoon the mixture into a loaf tin greased with coconut oil, and press the mixture down very firmly into the tin.
 Arrange sage leaves diagonally on the mixture and press.
 Cover with foil and bake for 35 minutes.
 Remove the foil and bake a further 15 minutes.
 Remove from the oven and allow to cool for 15 minutes.
 To serve, gently remove from the tin and place on a platter.
 Serve with onion, sage and quince gravy.

 ONION & QUINCE GRAVY

 1 tablespoon tamari